Skip to main contentScroll Top

 Things to see around Sukhothai

-Since I tend to write "too much" rather than not enough, here are some destinations around Sukhothai that are worth a look.
-This chapter gives you all the "keys" in hand concerning the attractions of this region.
-This gives you the possibility to extend your exploration if you have the desire and the time.
+Since I tend to write too much rather than too little, here are a few destinations around Sukhothai that are worth a visit.
+This chapter provides you with all the essential information about the attractions in this region.
+It also allows you to extend your exploration if you have the desire and the time.

 Ramkhamhaeng National Park